 In this quickstart, you start a publisher application that sends a "Hello, World!" message to two subscribers, as illustrated below:

 The two subscriber applications use the same code, but you start them at different times.
-This demonstrates the way in which Cloud Pub/Sub enables asynchronous communication.
+This process demonstrates how Pub/Sub enables asynchronous communication.
 To build this system, you:

-- Create the Cloud Pub/Sub topic and subscriptions needed.
+- Create the Pub/Sub topic and subscriptions needed.

 - Create a service account that the applications use for authentication.